-In 2019, daily drinking rates were at the lowest level seen since 1991, and the rise of ‘sober curiosity’, particularly among younger generations, is a cause for optimism.
+In 2019, daily drinking rates were at the lowest level seen since 1991, and ‘sober curiosity’, particularly among younger generations, is taking off.

 Changing attitudes